StackStorm/st2/docs/source/packs.rst

 The integration packs often require configurations to adjust to the environment. e.g. you will need to specify SMTP server for email, a puppet master URL for Puppet, or a Keystone endpoint and tenant credentials for OpenStack.
 The installation process is:

 1. Download the pack with ``packs.download``
 2. Check out the `REAMDE.md`.
-Adjust configurations per your environment, install dependencies if needed.
+Adjust configurations per your environment.
 3. Load the pack into |st2| with ``pack.load``.
 Sometimes components may need a restart with ``pack.restart_component`` (live reload without restart is coming soon).

 Let's install the Docker pack: